steiflab/Ouroboros/README.md

 *finish this*

 ## Running Ouroboros
+For a full tutorial see the Wiki (though note this is geared towards python users): *add wiki*

 Ouroboros is a command line tool designed to take either a saved .h5ad object or if you are an R user a saved csv with a cell/gene count matrix.

-### To run Ouroboros on an h5ad
+### To run Ouroboros on an h5ad/ Scanpy object
-Yay this is originally how I wrote Ouroboros so it should be smooth.

 It's important to note that Ouroboros only works on **raw** counts, so make sure your raw counts are saved under adata.layers['raw_counts'] where Ouroboros can find them, and then save your scanpy object as an h5ad: